skitlabs/laravel-mailgun-multiple-domains/README.md

 # Multiple Mailgun Domains in one Laravel app

-Sending email through Mailgun is a breeze, as long as you're sending from one domain.
+Sending email through Mailgun is a breeze, so long as you're sending from **one domain** only.
-For any additional domain, the calling code needs to manage the transport credentials.
+For any additional domains, the _calling code_ needs to manage the transport credentials.
-This is a lot of repeated code, and it's easy t
+This can lead to a lot of repeated code, helpers, or services, you need to copy between projects.
+As developers, this is one more action we need to remember; for every mailable in the system.

+## The solution

+This package contains a listener that hooks into Laravel's `Illuminate\Mail\Events\MessageSending` event.
+This event is dispatched _just before_ sending the e-mail.
-This package dynamically reconfigures the current `Transport`, based on the `Mailable` sender (`from`), without any change to your app code.
-This works for direct and queued messages alike, with no extra configuration 🚀
+The listener then dynamically reconfigures the current `Transport`, based on the `from` attribute.
+This works for direct and queued messages alike, with no extra configuration!

+This package will only affect e-mails sent through the `mailgun`-mailer.
+Any other channels will be left untouched.

+> Thanks to Laravel's auto-discovery (❤), no assembly required!

 ## Installation